 You do not need to vaccinate a whole population in order to control a future outbreak of a virus, if a certain proportion of the population has been vaccinated, the whole population can be protected.
 This is known as herd immunity.
-Ask the class:
+Ask:

-If there was a new virus at school, what percentage of students do you think we would need to vaccinate to stop people from getting ill from the virus?
+• If there was a new virus at school, what percentage of students do you think we would need to vaccinate to stop people from getting ill from the virus?
 (Take suggestions - explain that there is not one answer, it depends on many factors, such as how easily the virus is transmitted)

-Explain that now they are going to work in pairs or small groups to investigate herd immunity through a zombie virus game.
+Explain that now they are going to investigate herd immunity through a zombie virus game.